 We are committed to achieving a minimum of conformance level Double-A with the Web Accessibility Initiative (WAI) Web Content Accessibility Guidelines and complying with the National Disability Authority IT Accessibility Guidelines.

-Improving accessibility has been a priority in the redevelopment of the HSA website during 2007.
+Improving accessibility has been a priority in the redevelopment of the HSA website since 2007.
 Some legacy content - particularly documents - may not yet meet our accessibility targets, but we we intend to rectify this as resources permit.

 If you encounter difficulties in accessing our site, please let us know.

 Our website contains a number of features to enhance accessibility.
 Among them are: